Eric Cray: Career

 He holds dual American-Filipino dual citizenship but decided to compete for the Philippines in December 2011 upon the request of his mother.
 The application to compete for the Philippines was approved in 2013 by the IAAF.

 He set a new national record and games record in the 400 m hurdles while winning at the 2015 Southeast Asian Games, setting a time of 49.40 seconds.
 Cray managed to win a bronze at the 60 m event at the 2016 Asian Indoor Athletics Championships.
 While he only finished seventh in the 400 m hurdles semifinals at the 2016 Summer Olympics with a time of 49.37 seconds, which itself already broke his national and Southeast Asian Games record, he set a better record earlier during the Heat 4 qualifying event with a time of 49.05.

 Cray won the gold medal at the 400 meter hurdles event at the 2017 Asian Athletics Championships clocking 49.57 seconds ending his country's 8 year gold drought in the continental tournament.

 Cray took the silver in the 60m Dash at the 2017 Asian Indoor Games in Asghartan, Turkmenistan.

 At the 2019 Southeast Asian Games, Cray had a poor opening to his campaign after he was disqualified in the 100 meter run after two false starts.
-However he redeemed himself after winning the gold medal in the 400 meter hurdles and the helped in clinching the gold for his country in the mixed-gender 4x100 relay event.
+However he redeemed himself after winning the gold medal in the 400 meter hurdles and helped clinch the gold for his country in the mixed-gender 4x100 relay event.

 Personal life

-In 2015, Cray reportedly has a fiancé and two children.
+In 2015, Cray reportedly had a fiancé and two children.
 His sisters are involved in sports; two were track and field athletes and one is a basketball coach, and another is a licensed cosmetologist.
-He considers American sprinter Michael Johnson as his hero in the sport.
+He considers American sprinter Michael Johnson his hero in the sport.